bhavikkumar/terraform-master/README.md

   - [x] Create a encrypted S3 bucket for terraform state
   - [x] Create a DynamoDB table for terraform state locking

-### TODO
-  * Turn duplicate code blocks into modules
-    * Creation of AWS Account
-  * Refactor data blocks and policies to reduce duplication
-  * When Terraform supports it
-    * Automate enabling service control policies
-    * Automate attachment of service control policies to accounts

 ## Initalise Master Account and Setup Terraform

 The following steps are required initalise the master account and terraforms first run.
 Best practice is to create a `tfvars` file to supply the variables.
 The `*.tfvars.example` file can be renamed to `*.tfvars` and updated with the appropriate variables.